Immunisation for Aboriginal and Torres Strait Islander people

 Aboriginal and Torres Strait Islander people with medical risk conditions

-People with certain medical risk conditions are at greater risk of getting some vaccine-preventable diseases.
+People with specific medical risk conditions are at greater risk of getting some vaccine preventable diseases.
 These people may need extra protection.
-Speak to your doctor about you and your family’s vaccine needs.
-They can advise if you or your children need more vaccinations.
+Speak to your health professional or Aboriginal health worker about your and your family’s vaccine needs.
+They can tell you if you or your children need more vaccinations.

 Find more information: Vaccinations for people with medical risk conditions